Most organizations don’t run on a single project management style — even if they think they do.

 Hybrid works best when:

-Creating a hybrid project management approach requires careful planning and a defined process.
+Creating a hybrid project management approach requires careful planning and a very clearly defined process.
 The following steps guide you through implementing a hybrid model while maintaining team productivity and alignment across methodologies.

 This overview highlights where to start and which teams may need additional support, setting a foundation for a smooth hybrid rollout.